systems-rg/systems-rg.github.io/wss23.md

 * **Dates:** 4-8 December 2023
 * **Venue:** The talks will be in the CSE department (Bharti building) and the labs will be in LH504 and LH505 (5th floor, Lecture hall complex).
-* **After winter school**: Selected students will also be offered **internships at IIT Delhi** during eight weeks of summer 2024.
+* **After winter school**: Interested students will be encouraged to apply for **internships at IIT Delhi** during eight weeks of summer 2024.
 Stipend will be offered to cover living and stay expenses in the IIT hostel during the internship.

 > Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for